 Weighted with other key factors, including delivery time, quality and price, SCoC performance ratings are used by our manufacturing operations team in considering which suppliers to use and how much production to give them.
-Poorly performing suppliers that are not completing their corrective action plans on time, will be given formal warnings that they are in danger of having their production orders reduced, unless they improve their SCoC performance.
+Poorly performing suppliers that are not completing their corrective action plans on time will be given formal warnings that they are in danger of having their production orders reduced, unless they improve their SCoC performance.
 In most cases, such notification motivates the supplier to quickly improve.

 If the supplier does not improve, we may reduce production orders.
 If SCoC performance still does not improve after the order reduction, we may exit the supplier and end our business with them.
 Such a situation rarely occurs, as most suppliers are interested in retaining our business, and will typically bring their performance to acceptable levels when future business is at stake.
+In case this outcome occurs, LS&Co. implements a responsible exit strategy.